MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example1.rst

 Load up the video eyes.mp4 from the testdata folder and try the following steps.

 1. Crop and mask the image  - we are not interested in the area outside the person's eyes.
     To do this we select the crop tab.
-At the bottom right hand side to the page we check the checbox next to crop.
-We then click hold and drag to create a rectangle around the eyes.
+At the bottom right hand side of the page we check the checkbox next to crop.
+We then click, hold and drag to create a rectangle around the eyes.
     We then uncheck the same checkbox and the image updates to the selected region.
 We can improve things a bit more by masking the image to leave only the eyes.
 To do this from the drop down list on the right select mask_rectangle and push the button "Add method" twice.
 Drag